Topics Map > Campus Services > E-Learning > Canvas

 - Choose a different course section or course - In some cases, the easiest way to opt out is to simply select a different class section or course that is not using the Engage platform.
 If a student’s schedule or curriculum does not allow this, he/she should consult with his/her advisor as needed.

 - Enroll in the course, but opt-out of using the eText -If selecting another class section or course is not an option, students may opt out of using the eText (and DLT, if applicable) if they are able to legally obtain identical course materials outside of Engage.
-Opt outs may only occur during the designated Student Choice Period.
+Opt outs may only occur during the designated Student Choice Period (you can find the current Student Choice Period end date listed in the Order Tool).
 Note that this is not possible in cases where there is customized content.
 Some courses’ eTexts and DLTs (e.g., Cengage's MindTap titles and Pearson's MyLabs) have been created or customized specifically for UW-Madison only.
 In these cases, students should not opt-out if they wish to be able to follow along with the rest of their class.

 - It’s best to opt out as soon as you know, to ensure your opt-out falls within the 100% refund window.
 To opt out, please see the How to Opt Out section at the end of this document.